 - You can get to and share your photos, documents, and other files from places like SkyDrive, Facebook, and Flickr.

 - Your personal settings are synced to any Windows 8 and Windows RT PCs, including your themes, language preferences, browser favorites, and most apps.

 - You can get apps in the Windows Store and use them on up to five Windows 8 and Windows RT PCs.
 (Some apps require specific hardware configurations.)

 because your account is connected to the cloud.

 This Microsoft account will have full administrator rights.
 However, if you hadn’t signed in with the same Microsoft account in Windows 7 or if you had used a local account with another user name (different username as your Microsoft account), you maybe will have different rights. and this could be the reason for problems while installing iTunes on windows 8 or Windows 8.1.

 Therefore, check and follow the steps 2. to 4. described at the beginning of this post to correct your user rights and try again the installation.
 If you fail again, remove iTunes artifacts completely as described in step 1.

-Following the installation guide at the beginning of this post or, in the case of no success, following at least one of the described fixing methods, iTunes should work on your PC running on Windows 8 or Windows 8.1.
+Following the installation guide at the beginning of this post or, in the case of no success, following at least one of the described fixing methods, iTunes should work on your PC running on Windows 8, Windows 8.1 or Windows 10.
 Please, let me know if you succeeded and if not, what kind of problem you face!